The Harvard University Center for African Studies is offering the Harvard South Africa Fellowship Program for talented candidates in the USA.

 - Study Subject: Fellowships are for a year of study in one of Harvard’s Professional Schools or Graduate School of Arts & Sciences

-- Number of Awards: The Center for African Studies has awarded over 200 fellowships.
+- Number of Scholarships: The Center for African Studies has awarded over 200 fellowships.

 - Nationality: South African Citizens

-- The award can be taken in Harvard University Center for African Studies, USA
+- Scholarship can be taken in Harvard University Center for African Studies, USA

 - Eligible Countries: South African Citizens are eligible to apply for this fellowship program.